 Even with funding, many business owners will end up working full time whilst starting up their own business.
 There are benefits to this – a steady income while you’re getting off the ground, a safety net should it all go wrong, a chance to try out a product and develop it without the pressure to make it profitable right away – but how can you balance a full-time job with pursuing your dream?

-We talk to Virgin Startup loan recipient Rachel Moan of Train Like an Athlete about how she started up a business whilst working a full time job.
-In case you’re wondering, we gave her £4500 to start up.
+We talk to Rachel Moan, founder of Train Like an Athlete about how she started up a business while working afull-timee job.
+She took out a £4,500 Start Up Loan from Virgin StartUp to launch.

 What made you decide to start your own business whilst working full-time?

 By trade I’m a Chartered Management Consultancy Surveyor working full-time, and I also contribute to RICS (the Royal Institution of Chartered Surveyors) through writing for their online knowledge base, contributing articles to the member’s magazine and helping to organise business breakfast events.
 I’m also an RICS appointed 'APC Doctor' to help trainee surveyors.

 The public sector is an extremely challenging place to be and we see constant cuts (including salaries), overly ambitious savings targets, restructures and redundancies.
 It is very distressing to see a career you worked so hard to build not go to plan, especially with very few jobs available elsewhere.
 Yet such disappointments and setbacks can create an environment that breeds creativity.

 All of that, coupled with a 'lightbulb' moment where I realized I could turn my passion for sports psychology, writing, self-help, mentoring others and trauma recovery into a business – paired with a "I can't take this anymore" moment – led to me contacting Virgin StartUp.
 It helped that I saw their ad campaign at a train station on the daily grind that is the commute to work, so they were always in my mind!
 A few months after that, and TLA will launch on 1st February 2015.